 Pictures from Constance

-St Jacques' representations in Constance
+St James' representations in Constance

 At the grave of the canon Bernhausen in the cathedral is Jakobus and the holy Wolfgang represented, probably because the canon Bernhausen's first name was Wolfgang Jakob.

-Jacques in the Stephanskirche
+James in the Stephanskirche (St. Stephans church)

 The Schwabenweg (Swabian Trail) leads through the Schnetztor towards Switzerland.